SIGN UP FOR

 Music therapy nowadays is having a hard time getting more attention.
 But Wendy Magee, who is with the music therapy program at Temple University, explains that music has a long tradition as a treatment for the body and brain: "There are references to music being used therapeutically as far back as in Biblical times."

-And while you might think it’s obvious that soft music can soothe a tense mind, medical researchers looking into the effects of music have shown that there are definite changes in brain function that correlate with hearing music.
+One example of music therapy in the Bible occurs when David plays the harp to calm down King Saul and free him from the grip of "evil spirits."2 And while you might think it’s obvious that soft music can soothe a tense mind, medical researchers looking into the effects of music have shown that there are definite changes in brain function that correlate with hearing music.

 Scientists at the University of Helsinki, Finland, have shown that listening to classical music activates genetic activity in the brain that increases the secretion of dopamine – an important neurotransmitter involved in helping us feel rewarded.
 Music also epigenetically bumps up the transmission of impulses between neurons and sharpens memory and learning.3"Epigenetically" means the activity activates certain genes.